MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/account-provisioning.md

 ### Web-based provisioning

-A web site can supply provisioning data by using the [**window.external.msProvisionNetworks**](/previous-versions/windows/internet-explorer/ie-developer/platform-apis/dn529170(v=vs.85)) API.
+A web site can supply provisioning data by using the **[window.external.msProvisionNetworks](/previous-versions/windows/internet-explorer/ie-developer/platform-apis/dn529170(v=vs.85))** API.
 Provisioning files that are supplied to this API must be signed by using an X.509 certificate and XML-DSig.

-Certificates can be pre-supplied to the computer by using the APN database, service metadata, or a previous account provisioning metadata file.
+Certificates can be pre-supplied to the computer by using the COSA database, service metadata, or a previous account provisioning metadata file.
 If the certificate is already trusted, there is no user interaction.
 If the certificate is not previously known to the computer, it must be an EV certificate, and the user is prompted for consent before the certificate is accepted.

 ### Automatic provisioning refresh